 CTVT’s Chris Haydon wrote and directed for Freewheelers a stage play, “AMANDLA!“, on the life of Nelson Mandela featuring film inserts in drama, dance and documentary genres.

-Work with this company is essentially multimedia and the participants, themselves disabled adults, offer a wide range of talents and interests.
-“BREAKING BONNIE” is a 50 minute crime drama set around a corrupt senior officer played by Ems Dooley, who also created the story.
+Work with this company was essentially multimedia and the participants, themselves disabled adults, offered a wide range of talents and interests.

 Commemorating World War 1, Anthony who is a fine dressage rider and Luke who has a splendid tenor voice have been woven into three songs which were turned into short films telling the story of a cavalry officer who volunteers to fight.
 The three music videos were screened in November 2018 immediately prior to the Centenary of the 1918 Armistice.
 Luke enlisted the support of Richard Stilgoe in the composing of the songs.
 Tom Gray arranged and produced them.
 Chris Haydon directed the films.

 From drama and song to documentary.
 Long term Freewheeler Peter Messer, who is also a trustee of the company, decided to tell his story: